victoriaplummer/careers-page-webapp/README.md

 ### 1. Fork and clone the repository

-- [Fork this repo](https://github.com/Webflow-Examples/careers-page-webapp/fork) into your own repostiories so you have a copy of this project to work with
+- [Fork this repo](https://github.com/Webflow-Examples/careers-page-webapp/fork) into your own repositories so you have a copy of this project to work with
 - Clone the repo down to your local machine
 - `cd careers-page-webapp`